lilosa88/Titanic/README.md

 <p align="center">
  <img src="https://github.com/lilosa88/Titanic/blob/main/images/Captura%20de%20Pantalla%202021-04-26%20a%20la(s)%208.51.10.png" width="360" height="280">
 </p>
 We notice that the distribution with respect to the age of people who survived and did not survive are quite similar.
 However, seems that for young and old people we have a slightly difference.
+Let's look more in detail.

    - For old people (Age > 60 years old)